iluvjava/Maths/Notebook 2.0 markdown/AMATH 584 Numerical Linear Algebra/LU Decomposition/LU Decomposition.md

 and then The matrix $A = LU$.

+**Note**:

-**Note**: This algorithm is used to compute the determinant of a matrix in matlab codes.
+This algorithm is used to compute the determinant of a matrix in MATLAB.
+The determinant of a matrix is simply the product of all diagonal elements of the $U$ matrix.

+**Notations**
+* $v^H$ denotes the transpose conjugate of a vector/matrices, when the matrices/vector is real, $v^T$ is the same as transposing the vector/matrix.

+**References**: Trefethen's book, numerical Linear Algebra.

 ---